na-na-hi/renget/archive/how2playba.md

 Don't try EX without a mock battle if ur below the recommended level.
 You can do EX at level 70, INS at level 80, and Torment after 2 years of playing.

 If you're a pro raid gamer, it's good practice to set a time you'll stop resetting for a high score and finish the raid.
 Getting a cool gamer score is not worth losing a ticket over.
+My advice is 15-20 minutes before the ticket ends .

 If you need to change formation in the middle of ur raid battle, you can close the app/quit the game and start Blue Archive again.
 This way you won't lose ur ticket, your attempt will stay active, AND you get to change ur team/positioning/starting EX skills.
 This works in mock battles and actual runs.